sek-consulting/react-table-shadcn-ui/README.md

 - showGlobalFilter (default: false): adds a global text-filter on top of the table
 - showColumnFilters (default: false): adds a filter to each column
 - showPagination (default: false): adds pagination to the table (page-size: 10)
+- pageSizes (default: [10,20,30,50]): let's you change the available pagesizes
+- allowExportCSV: (default: false): allows to export the filtered rows as .csv
 - handleDblClick: lets you pass in a function to handle double-clicks
 - getRowStyles: lets you pass in a function to style rows based on cell values